SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

         yourself)
 ```

-In general it is better to define a separate method `defaultLayout` whose job is to only describe the layout of the presenter as we will show later when we will refactor the code.
+In general, it is better to define a separate method `defaultLayout` whose job is to only describe the layout of the presenter as we will show later when we refactor the code.

 Even if we want to manage a list of tasks, we use a table because we want to display multiple information side by side.